yvan/yvan.github.io/_posts/2016-03-04-siloed-life.md

 <b>silo patterns:</b>

-i have remarked a curious trend among humans living in rich western countries and especially rich cities like new york. i call it the silo pattern.
+i have remarked a curious trend among humans living in rich western countries and especially rich cities like new york. i call it the *silo pattern*.

 the silo pattern is a behavior intended to protect the emotion health of the human by separating the components of human life into different categories. this concept is rooted firmly in our culture; we are all creating silos, not thinking much of this status quo. for example: